 Important Note: Importing Word documents does not always work properly due to their informal structure.
 If quite unstructured Word documents are available, we recommend to use special import tools of our partners in addition to ReqSuite® RM, or even better, to perform the data exchange via Excel or ReqIF instead of Word.

 Using the Excel export function, the project content is exported to an Excel spreadsheet.
-For this purpose, ReqSuite® RM offers a simple and an advanced export.
+For this purpose, ReqSuite® RM offers a complete and a reimportable export.

-The simple export creates an Excel file in which the elements of each category are displayed on a separate tab within the table.
-Excel files based on a simple export can neither be customized nor re-imported.
+The complete export creates an Excel file in which the elements of each category are displayed on a separate tab within the table.
+Excel files based on a complete export can neither be customized nor re-imported.
 When using the complete Excel export, it must be ensured that in each category there is no attribute named “Comments”, “Attachments” or the name in plural of a linked category (like “Requirements”).
 Otherwise the column names in the export will collide and the export will fail.

 Using the ReqIF export function, the project content is exported to a zipped ReqIF file.
 For this purpose, ReqSuite® RM offers a standard and an advanced export.

 The standard ReqIF export creates ReqIF files according to the elements supported by the official ReqIF standard.
 These files contain all categories and their elements including attribute values, relations, images in RICHTEXT boxes and other attachments.
 Since they follow the standard, they can be imported by third-party RM tools.

 The extended ReqIF export, on the other hand, creates ReqIF files enriched with ReqSuite® RM-specific concepts that cannot be interpreted by other RM tools.
 The purpose of this export is to backup project contents or to support migrations between different ReqSuite® RM installations.